npgrosser/autowired/README.md

 ## Recap - The Building Blocks

-Now, you already know the most important building blocks of _autowired_.
+We already covered the most important building blocks of _autowired_.

 - `Context` serves as the base class for all classes that manage dependencies between components.
 - `autowired` defines autowired fields.